Privacy Notice

 You have the following rights under current data protection rules in relation to your personal information:

-• The right of access – a right to be provided with a copy of your personal information that we hold.
+• The right of access (subject access request) – a right to be provided with a copy of your personal information that we hold.
+You may also be required to submit a proof of your identity and payment, where applicable.

 • The right to erasure – a right to require us to delete your personal information in certain circumstances, for example, where there is no good reason for us to continue holding it, or where you have exercised your right to restrict our use of your personal information.